-To improve the safety, capacity, operation, and route continuity on State Route 14 in Kern County, by converting the existing two-lane conventional highway into a four-lane divided controlled access expressway.
+To improve the safety, capacity, operation, and route continuity on State Route 14 in Kern County, the Freeman Gulch Widening Project proposes converting the existing two-lane conventional highway into a four-lane divided controlled access expressway.
 The Freeman Gulch Widening project has been broken down into three segments.

 SR 14 is a Priority Interregional Highway in the Caltrans Interregional Transportation Strategic Plan, part of the National Network of truck routes, and included in the Caltrans Highway Freight Network.
-The highway is vital to the economy of the Eastern Sierra region and increased traffic volumes are expected as a result of recreational travel.
+The highway is vital to the economy of the Eastern Sierra region; Increased recreational traffic volumes are expected.

-The highway constitutes the principle access into Inyo and Mono Counties recreation areas.
-This project will address roadway safety, provide for continuity of the SR 14 corridor, meet present and future vehicular and goods movement traffic demands, and bring the highway up to current design standards.
-It will include Complete Streets elements, such as, new shoulders and intersection improvements that could benefit pedestrian and bicycle mobility.
+The highway constitutes the principal access into Inyo and Mono Counties recreation areas.
+This project will address roadway safety, provide continuity for the SR 14 corridor, meet present and future vehicular and goods movement traffic demands, and bring the highway up to current design standards.
+It will include Complete Streets elements, such as new shoulders and intersection improvements that could benefit pedestrian and bicycle mobility.

 What is significant about the project?

 The partners jointly funding the project recognize the need for safety and operational improvements within the segment.
-The SR 14 Transportation Concept Report identifies a current Level of Service (LOS) “D.” Without highway improvements, the LOS will further deteriorate to an unacceptable level.
-This project will improve this segment of highway to the concept LOS of “B,” and to the concept facility of a four-lane expressway.
+The SR 14 Transportation Concept Report identifies a current Level of Service (LOS) of “D.” Without highway improvements, the LOS will further deteriorate to an unacceptable level.
+This project will improve this segment of highway to an

-The Bureau of Land Management (BLM) owns the majority of the land adjoining the highway throughout the limits of the project.
-There are a few pockets of privately-owned land at the southern end of the project and a number of private parcels on both sides of the highway between Route 178 east and the northern limits of the project.
+The Bureau of Land Management (BLM) owns most of the land adjoining the highway throughout the limits of the project.
+There are a few pockets of privately-owned land at the southern end of the project and some private parcels on both sides of the highway between Route 178 east and the northern limits of the project.
 Access to all private lands will be provided by either frontage roads or on a case-by-case basis.